Saxaul sparrow: Behaviour

-Little is known of the saxaul sparrow's behaviour, because of its remote range.
+Little is known about the saxaul sparrow's behaviour due to its remote range.
 It is shy in many areas, and spends much time hidden in foliage, but breeding birds in Mongolia were reported to be "quite confiding".
 When not breeding, it is social, and can form flocks of up to fifty birds, sometimes associating with Eurasian tree, Spanish, and house sparrows.
 In some regions, it makes small local migrations.
 Towards the spring, saxaul sparrows form pairs within their flock, before dispersing in April.
 Seeds, especially those of the saxaul, are most of its diet, though it also eats insects, especially while breeding, most commonly weevils, grasshoppers, and caterpillars.
 It forages in trees and on the ground.
 In a study of insects fed to nestlings in the Ili River valley, it was found that beetles are predominant, with weevils and Coccinellidae comprising 60 and 30 percent of the diet of nestlings, respectively.
 Because of its desert habitat and scarcity, it is not a pest of agriculture.
 Where water is not available, the saxaul sparrow may fly several times each day over long distances to drink.